 As promised, here’s a fun version of the Almond Butter Brownies using the new almond butter from Jif.
-I made these for our Girl Scout troop this week and they were a big hit — no one guessed the secret ingredient, but they did comment on how fudgy and chocolaty the brownies were.
+I made these Almond Butter Fudge Brownie Cups for our Girl Scout troop this week.
+They were a big hit, and no one guessed the secret ingredient, though did comment on how fudgy and chocolaty the brownies were.

 All I did was halve the old brownie recipe, divide it among 12 muffin cups and modify the baking time.
 Also, the coffee flavor is pretty strong, so leave it out if you don’t like mocha.
 I left it in and the kids still liked the brownies.